loning/universe/README.md

 24. [Dream and Sleep Science Explanations](theories/dream_sleep_explanations.md) - Explanations of dream formation and sleep processes by the theoretical framework
 25. [Fashion and Clothing Research Explanations](theories/fashion_clothing_explanations.md) - Explanations of fashion evolution and clothing functions by the theoretical framework
 26. [Linguistic and Communication Explanations](theories/linguistics_communication_explanations.md) - Explanations of the nature of language and communication processes by the theoretical framework
+27. [Economic and Market Explanations](theories/economics_market_explanations.md) - Explanations of economic activities and market mechanisms by the theoretical framework
+28. [Educational and Learning Explanations](theories/education_learning_explanations.md) - Explanations of educational processes and learning mechanisms by the theoretical framework
+29. [Environmental Science and Ecosystem Explanations](theories/environment_ecology_explanations.md) - Explanations of ecosystems and environmental changes by the theoretical framework
+30. [Political Science and Governance Explanations](theories/politics_governance_explanations.md) - Explanations of political processes and governance mechanisms by the theoretical framework

 ### Special Topic Research
 1. [Universe Structure](theories/universe_structure.md) - Universe structure model based on Quantum-Classical Dualism